Kuranko in Sierra Leone

 Ask the Lord of the harvest to send forth additional laborers to the Kuranko of Sierra Leone.

-Pray for the effective use of the Jesus film in the Kuranko language.
+Pray for the effective use of the JESUS Film in the Kuranko language.